 Fill out every one of your social profiles completely.
 You must put your best face forward in all sales situations and Social Selling is no different.
 Get yourself a great profile pic and keep it the same for each platform.
 Marketing is about a consistent message and that includes your ‘ personal brand.’
 If you’re not good at writing your bio (most of us aren’t), hire someone to do it.
-It’s reasonable and it’s the first place after your profile pic that people will go to check you out.
+(Hint: we’ll do it for you!).
+It’s the first place after your profile pic that people will go to check you out.

 3. Seek out like-minded individuals and groups on social platforms.

 What do you like to do on your days off?
 Whatever that is, there’s a community for it.
 Engage people in conversations (do not try to sell to them right out of the shoot!).
 There’ll be plenty of time for that later on.

 4. Practice the art of conversation.

 If you were thrown into a professional environment where your life depended on getting to know people in the room, would you be able to do that?
 Your life does depend on your ability to converse with people – it’s how you make a living as a salesperson.
 Introverts can master this too.
 How do I know?
 Because I’m an introvert.

 5. Consume content from bloggers that inspire you and post comments regularly.